piafaustino/guides/development-workflow.md

 # GitHub Flavored Development Workflow

-This is how we use Github to effectively collaborate to build complex projects.
-This guide is just a start, and it's going to evolve with our team.
+This is how we use Github to effectively collaborate and build complex projects.

-**If you disagree with anything, open an issue.** We'll debate it and think of alternatives to improve our workflow.
-In the meantime, stick to the guide.
+This guide is just a start, and it's meant to change as we grow and learn. **If you disagree with anything, open an issue.** In the meantime, stick to the guide.
+Please see the [contributing guidelines](/contributing.md) for more info.

 ## Creating a new task
 - Create an issue on GithHub